theqlabs/qchat/README.md

         addUser() -             adds self into the user list, maintained by each client listUsers() -           lists current members in the chat, asterisk next to the current leader (includes IP:PORT of each member)

-    Leader Functions (members only have access to these if isLeader() returns TRUE):

         msgBufRaw() -           raw messages received by members msgBufSorted() -        timestamped, ordered messages ready to be sent to group